WilliwadelmaWisky/DatabaseSQL/README.md

 WHERE id = 1
 ```

-> [!NOTE]
+> [!IMPORTANT]
 > Attributes must be separated by a comma and parentheses are important!

 ### Delete data from a table
 <p align="justify">
     A single item or many items can be deleted with delete.
 Item filter can be specified with a where keyword.
 Let's delete some data from the <i>artists</i> table created above.
+Data is saved automatically on disk after data is deleted.
 </p>

 ```sql